MelSumner/ember-a11y-power-select/README.md

 # ember-a11y-power-select

+This is a WIP.
+Please don't look at it, or try to use it, or file issues (ok, unless you want to help work on it).

 The community has a need for a complex select component that is conformant with WCAG 2.2 AA Guidelines, US regulations, and EU regulations.

 ## Compatibility